yuiseki/infinite-tinyllama/tasks/text-generation/text2sql.md

 - `text2sql` is a task of converting natural language questions to SQL queries
 - The task is to generate a SQL query from a natural language question
 - The SQL query is used to retrieve the answer from a database
+- Enable TinyLlama to respond in SQL to English questions

 ### Target language of this task